Assisted Pull Ups & Progression Guidе

 I quickly realized that this can lead to injuries if they don't build the proper mind, muscle, and movement awareness.

 Most people that can't do pull-ups or do very few, tend to be performing the pull-ups with injury-producing form, so I changed my method of coaching, and the results were incredible!
+This new approach included various pull up variations and exercises to help with pull ups.

 I started every person with isometrics while lying on the floor, and this made all the difference.

 The isometric is perfect for coaching proper form, and teaching the nervous system and musculoskeletal system the proper mechanics of the pull-up.
+It's a great starting point for pull ups for beginners.

 As you see in the video, by performing isometrics on the ground, it forces my body, shoulders, back, and even abdominals in the right position for a lat producing pull-up.